 Delivered by Ravel Puzzlewell... and in some cases, you.

-Guilt-tripping people (cough Deionarra cough) into helping you even when they have every rational reason to hate you is just one of the many fun features of this lovely game.
+Guilt-tripping people (like Deionarra) into helping you even when they have every rational reason to hate you is just one of the many fun features of this lovely game.

 Broken Bridge: You can't get out of the Hive until a specific event.
 When asked about it, Hive dwellers mutter something about "the streets being rearranged again."
 Justified because Sigil's nature as a literal living city is very much part of Planescape lore.